Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 Because both players have perfect information, it is clear that every position in a classical game is either **winnable** or **unwinnable**.
 Either the player just about to make a move can win (given that they choose the right move) or they can't (because no matter what move they make, the game is winnable for the other player).

 If this definition makes you shout "Recursion!", then your instincts are on the right track.
-In fact it is easy to determine whether a game is winnable using this recursive definition.
-We can write some Python code, using the `AbstractGame` template that I've defined in this file, to do this.
-Note that we just use general methods that could apply to any game
+In fact it is easy to determine whether a game is winnable using a recursive definition of winnability.
+We can write some Python code, using the `AbstractGame` template that I've defined in this file, to do just this.
+Note that we handle the game using general methods, such as `make_move()`, `undo_move()`, and `over()`, that could apply to any game, whether something as simple as Tic-Tac-Toe or as complex as chess or Go.

 ~~~ python